kundyzkuandyk/kundyz/README-template.md

 Users should be able to:

-- Add their email and submit the form
-- See a success message with their email after successfully submitting the form
-- See form validation messages if:
-  - The field is left empty
-  - The email address is not formatted correctly
-- View the optimal layout for the interface depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for interactive elements

 ### Screenshot